alexgalayda/cAAE/README.md

 To access the dataset, follow [the instructions](https://www.med.upenn.edu/sbia/brats2018/registration.html) on the official website.
 At the end you should have a `BRATS{№}_Training.zip`.
 Place the archive in the folder where you want to save the dataset.

+### Tutorial
+There are 4 jupyter notebooks in the folder `jupyter` with detailed instructions on what and how works